Curiousss/SelfDrivingCar/Readme.md

 Further I would have wanted to add the speed as another action parameter that should be predicted by the TD3 model.

 ### Rewards:
 The rewards play a key role in how an agent learns using reinforcement.
 The reward system of Assignment 7 is reused, although I tried different reward systems.
 But it can definitely be improved.
 Currently there are different rewards given to different results of the action.
-The exact value of the reward may not matter as much as the proportion of the reward given to each scenario.
-It may take an approach like grid search to reach a good reward system.
 - A high positive reward and done-episode for reaching the goal.
 - A high negative reward/done-episode for hitting the wall
 - A positive reward for staying on the road
 - A negative reward for staying on the sand
 - A small negative reward for staying alive

+The exact value of the reward may not matter as much as the proportion of the reward given to each scenario.
+It may take an approach like grid search to reach a good reward system.

 ### Results:
 The Car moves properly while taking random actions.
 Once the TD3 model is used to predict the action the car just spins in one place.
 I suspect that resizing the cropped sand image to 28x28 is diminishing the information.
 The alternative solution is mentioned in the CNN features section earlier.

+I think the number steps executed for random action is very less at present.
+That could also be a part of the reason for the car spin issue.
+Additionally the way the action is executed needs to be analysed for any bugs or improvements.

 ## Future corrections and improvements:
-There could be a lot of improvements to the defination of state and action, and how the value action predicted is executed in the environment.
+There could be a lot of improvements to the defination of state, action, rewards, and how the value action predicted is executed in the environment.
+LSTMs can also be considered to use the temporal information of previous states/actions/positions to predict the future action.

 Initially I spent a lot of time trying to use open AI gym.
 I would like to further explore how that would help imrpove the design of this project.